-- Keep your pet’s heartworm meds up to date - While you should be administering heartworm meds all year, you must stay on top of this during the warmer months.
-The transmission of heartworms peaks during mosquito season.
+- Keep your pet’s heartworm meds up-to-date - While you should be administering heartworm meds all year, it is very important that you stay on top of this during the warmer months.
+The transmission of heartworms peak during mosquito season.

-- Practice proper grooming – Between the dog park, walks, hikes, or just playing in the backyard, your pet is outdoors more in the spring and summer, and the need for proper grooming increases.
+- Practice proper grooming – Between the dog park, walks, hikes, or just playing in the backyard, your pet is outdoors more in the spring and summer and the need for proper grooming increases.
 A bath at least every month is a great idea; any more than that can dry out their coat and irritate their skin.
-Additionally, keeping your pets properly groomed can help with overall skin health.
+Additionally, keeping your long haired pets properly groomed can help keep them cool in warmer weather.

 - Alleviate allergies - Just like humans, your pets can get allergies.
 Airborne allergens in the spring can cause problems for your pet, including sneezing, coughing, excessive scratching, and runny eyes.
 If you think your pet may be suffering from seasonal allergies, call Stones River Veterinary Hospital today and set up an appointment.

 - Get your pet microchipped - If your pet isn't already microchipped, now's the time to get it done.
 Your pet spends exponentially more time outside in the warmer months, which unfortunately increases the chance that he or she could get out.